-- 1. Load the Recovery Media into the Optical Disc Drive or insert the recovery USB Flash Memory into one available USB port. - 2.
-Click Start -> (1) (Power) and then select Restart. - 3.
-Hold down the F12 key and then release this key just after the computer is power on.
+- Make sure that the AC adaptor is connected during the restoring process. - Do not close the display panel during the restoring process. - 1.
+Load the Recovery Media into the Optical Disc Drive or insert the recovery USB Flash Memory into one available USB port.

-- 4. Use the up and down cursor key to select the appropriate option from the menu according to your actual recovery media. - 5.
+- 2. Click Start -> (\frac{1}{2}) (Power) and then select Restart. - 3.
+Hold down the F12 key and then release this key just after the computer is power on. - 4.
+Use the up and down cursor key to select the appropriate option from the menu according to your actual recovery media. - 5.
 A menu is displayed from which you should follow the on-screen instructions.